priyankajune/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A simple tic-tac-toe game madeusing python
+A simple tic-tac-toe game made using python